-SECTION 1.Section 54950 of the Covernment Code is amended to read:
+SECTION 1.Section 54950 of the Government Code is amended to read:

 54950.(a)In enacting this chapter, the Legislature finds and declares that the public commissions, boards, councils, and the other public agencies in this state exist to aid in the conduct of the people's business.
-It is the intent of the law that their actions be taken openly and that their deliberations be conducted openly.
+It is the intent of the law that their actions be taken openly and that their deliberations be

 (b)The people of this state do not yield their sovereignty to the agencies that serve them.
-The people, in delegating authority, do not give their public servants the right to decide what is good for the people to know and what is not good for them to know.
-The people insist on remaining informed, so that they may retain control over the instruments they have created.
+The people, in delegating authority, do not give their public servants the right ple to know and what is not good for them to know.
+The people insist on remaining inf instruments they have created.